 Supplementation of predoctoral fellowship or traineeship stipends to recognize teaching, project or research responsibilities, or to create equity with students supported solely as research assistants, is permitted with the following limitations:

-Whenever assistantships (RA, TA, or PA) are combined with fellowships or traineeships, total compensation cannot exceed the department's full-time RA rate that was reported to the Graduate School for the current year (fellowship/traineeship + assistantship = total compensation).
-The updated list of approved program rates can be found on the Graduate Assistantships webpage, under Assistantship Salaries by Program: https://grad.wisc.edu/funding/graduate-assistantships/.
+Whenever assistantships (RA, TA, PA, or fellow) are combined with fellowships or traineeships total compensation cannot exceed the department's full-time RA rate that was reported to the Graduate School for the current year (fellowship/traineeship +assistantship = total compensation).
+The list of approved program rates can be found on the Graduate Assistantships webpage, under Assistantship Salaries by Program: https://grad.wisc.edu/funding/graduate-assistantships/.